giucamp/liquid/README.md

 Liquid deduces tensor types

 ## Corollaries
 Corollaries are boolean expressions that evaluates always to true.
+Usually it involves variable tensors, but liquid

 ## Stack Operator [ ]
 *tensor* ← [*tensor**]